 Projects enable you to manage your work more effectively and is aligned with the way your business works.
 You can organize your sites in layers, quickly filter and find content organized in the project panel, and easily move and share sites between projects.

 Content within projects, such as: your Sites, Reports, and Custom Data are included and available in a centralized location.
-This data can be accessed via Business Analyst apps - from Mobile to Web to Desktop, or as individual Item types in ArcGIS Online or Portal.
+This data can be accessed via Business Analyst apps - from Mobile to Web to Desktop or as individual Item types in ArcGIS Online or ArcGIS Enterprise.

 When you sign in to the Business Analyst Web application for the first time and go to the Maps tab, the My Projects tab will be empty.
 To begin working you must first click Create Project to create a project.